-Bill Moser has created paintings for as long as he can remember.
+Bill Moser has created paintings for as long as he can remember - 65+ years.
 Throughout elementary and high school, he had items submitted to Scholastic contests.
 Moser likes the challenge of large pieces, particularly religious paintings that enhance worship in churches.
 Christ and the Children hangs in the Children's Chapel at St. John the Evangelist, Episcopal, Flossmoor, IL.

 "I don’t limit myself to one style: I paint both human and pet portraits, religious art, abstracts, and landscapes.
 In all my work, the styles inform each other.
 While some people would suggest I don't have a particular style, I disagree.
 I paint how I feel in the moment.
 Sometimes the pictures emerge from the canvas, sometimes I have definite images in my head, and sometimes, I'm all about color."